Kent Plantation House: Buildings

 The several outbuildings surrounding the main structure are furnished with Federal, Sheraton, and Empire pieces.

 The Milk House was built between 1820 and 1830; dairy products, such as cheese, milk, and butter, were prepared and stored there.
-The Slave Cabin shows the primitive conditions in which the slaves at the plantation lived.
 The Blacksmith Shop was constructed about 1815.
 The Kitchen contains an open hearth fireplace for cooking.

-Marker Text
+Marker text

 The marker at the front entrance of the Kent Plantation House reads:

 Kent House, the oldest known standing structure in Rapides Parish, was built by Pierre Baillio, completed in 1800.
 Baillio constructed the house on land received through a Spanish land grant circa 1794.

-The house was actually built by enslaved people, not Ballio himself.